-1.5 Pupils are mostly from business and professional backgrounds and live in the surrounding area.
-Nationally standardised test data provided by the school indicates that the ability of the pupils is above average.
-The school has identified 19 pupils as having special educational needs and/or disabilities (SEND), all of whom receive additional specialist help.
-One pupil has an education, health and care (EHC) plan and a statement of special educational needs.
-English is an additional language for one pupil, whose needs are supported by their classroom teachers.
-Data used by the school have identified 15 as being the most able in the school's population.
+1.4 Pupils come from a wide range of backgrounds, mostly from white British families living within a 15-mile radius of the school.
+The school's own assessment indicates that the ability of pupils on entry is broadly average.
+The school has identified 10 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and autistic spectrum disorder, all of whom receive additional specialist help.
+No pupil in the school has an education, health and care (EHC) plan or a statement of special educational needs.
+English is an additional language (EAL) for four pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified a number of pupils as being the most able in the school's population, and the curriculum is modified for them and for other pupils because of their special talents in sport, art and the performing arts.

-2 REGULATORY COMPLIANCE INSPECTION
+2. REGULATORY COMPLIANCE INSPECTION